 BIO 301: HISTOLOGY.
-This is a course in cellular organization in mammalian organ systems that covers relationships between tissue structures and functions.
+This is a course in cellular organization in mammalian organ systems that cover relationships between tissue structures and functions.
 Laboratory will include studying prepared slides of the different systems.
-Prerequisite: BIO 221.
-Three hours of lecture and one three-hour laboratory per week.
+Prerequisite: BIO 221.Three hours of lecture and one three-hour laboratory per week.
 CREDIT: FOUR SEMESTER HOURS.

-BIO: 322: GENETICS.
+BIO 322: GENETICS.
 This course provides an introduction to classical and molecular genetics.
-Prerequisite: BIO 221.Co-requisite: CHE 225.Three hours of lecture and one three-hour laboratory per week.
+Prerequisite: BIO 221.
+Three hours of lecture and one three-hour laboratory per week.
 CREDIT: FOUR SEMESTER HOURS.